-The work de scribed in this Metho AND/OR ENVIRONMENTAL CONTROL OFFICER d Statement, if carried out according to the methodology described, is voidable environmental harm:
+AL CONSULTANT AND/OR ENVIRONMENTAL CONTROL OFFICER

+d in this Method Statement, if carried out according to the methodology described, is ted to prevent avoidable environmental harm:

-(Signed) (Print name)
+(Print name)

-(Signed) (Print name)
+(Print name)

-Dated:

-I understand understand the hat this Method Staten Method Statement and the scope of the works required of me.
-I further nent may be amended on application to other signatories and that the ESO ontents of this Method Statement
+TAKING THE WORKS ontents of this Method Statement and the scope of the works required of me.
+I further is Method Statement may be amended on application to other signatories and that the ESO liance with the contents of this Method Statement

-(Signed) (Print name)
+(Print name)

-Dated:

-3) THE APPLI CANT

-The works de scribed in this Method Statement are approved.
+d in this Method Statement are approved.

 (Signed) (Print name) (Designation)